 Consider the Benefits of Setting Up a Trust in Michigan

-For most people looking to prepare an estate plan, trusts and other estate planning documents just seem overly complicated, and the entire process can become needlessly stressful.
-Even for those with estate planning knowledge, it is important to work with an experienced Brighton lawyer who can help them set up a trust that works with the rest of their plan.
+For most people looking to prepare an estate plan, trusts and other estate planning documents just seem overly complicated.
+The entire process can become needlessly stressful.
+Even those with estate planning knowledge can benefit from consulting with an experienced Brighton lawyer for trusts.

-At the Nawrocki Center for Elder Law, Special Needs & Disability Planning, PLLC, we help clients throughout the Brighton, Michigan, area in creating trusts.
+At the Nawrocki Center for Elder Law, Special Needs & Disability Planning, PLLC, we help clients throughout Brighton in creating trusts.
 Attorneys from our firm have decades of experience in elder law, estate planning, probate, and related issues.

-Whether you have a simple estate or significant, diversified assets, our legal team can help put you at ease and find the solutions you need.
+Whether you have a simple estate or significant, diversified assets, our legal team can help you find the solutions you need.
 Contact our office today to arrange a consultation with an experienced attorney.

 Creating Revocable & Irrevocable Trusts in Brighton, MI

 We regularly help our clients establish revocable trusts, irrevocable trusts, living trusts and other types of trusts and deeds.
-Our trust planning lawyers also provide clients with the detailed, personalized consultation needed to help them meet their needs and protect their assets.
+Our trust planning lawyers also provide clients with the detailed, personalized consultation needed to help them protect their assets.

 There are several benefits to using a trust document as part of your estate plan, including:

-- Control: A trust will give you greater control over when your assets are transferred, the way in which they are transferred, who oversees the transfer and the circumstances under which they are transferred.
-For example, you could create a trust that would transfer assets to a grandchild, but set it up so that the assets would not transfer until after the grandchild graduates from college.
+- Control: A trust will give you greater control over when your assets are transferred, the way they are transferred, and the circumstances under which they are transferred.
+For example, you could create a trust that would transfer assets to a grandchild.
+However, you could then set it up so that the assets would not transfer until after the grandchild graduates from college.

 - Tax efficiency: There are several tax consequences involved with transferring assets in an estate plan.
-By careful pre-planning and the strategic use of trusts, you could minimize the tax consequences and transfer your assets more efficiently.
+With careful pre-planning, you could minimize the tax consequences and transfer your assets more efficiently.